Crater Ice Cave / Big Pryor Mountain

 This is a short and steep trail from Tie Flat (near the north end of Crooked Creek Road) to Crater Ice Cave and the top of Big Pryor Mountain.
 In a distance of 1.7 miles (one way) it climbs 1,600 feet up the northeast corner of Big Pryor Mountain.
 Much of the climb is through a thick forest of Douglas fir.
 The climb is cool, quiet and secluded.
 Look for abundant squirrels and occasional dusky grouse.
 Striped Coralroot, an orchid, may be seen blooming near the trail – perhaps in June.
 Black bear have also been seen on this trail.
 Viewpoints are scarce on the lower trail, but peeks through the trees are increasingly frequent on the higher switchbacks.
 The massive view from the highest point in the Pryors (8,786 feet elevation) includes East Pryor Mountain, the Bighorn Mountains, the Beartooths, the plains of Montana to the north, and much of Wyoming including the Wind River Mountains to the south.
 Wildflowers can be profuse on the subalpine plateau in late June or early July depending on the season.

-There is no sign marking the trailhead on Tie Flat Road.
-There is a trail sign at an important location 0.4 miles up the trail, but it is not well placed to indicate the continuation of the trail.
+An important trail sign 0.4 miles up the trail has now been moved to a more helpful location.
 The directions below should get you to the trailhead and past the 0.4 mile point.
+There is still no sign marking the trailhead on Tie Flat Road.
 Once found it is a pretty good trail and easy to follow.

 This is the only trail in the Pryors designated for hiking by Custer National Forest (CNF).
 The Pryors Coalition believes CNF needs to improve the trail signing, and publish a hiking guide to this, and other non-motorized routes